huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ### Idle Timeouts

 Proper management of established and idle connections is important to the healthy operation of a DNS server.
-An implementor of DNS over QUIC SHOULD follow best practices for DNS over TCP, as described in [@?RFC7766].
+An implementation of DNS over QUIC SHOULD follow best practices for DNS over TCP, as described in [@?RFC7766].
 Failure to do so may lead to resource exhaustion and denial of service.